Cover Letter For Teachers of ESL

 Cover Letter For Teachers

-A cover letter for ESL teacher can be a tricky thing to write especially for those who don't have much or any teaching experience.
+A cover letter for an ESL teacher can be a tricky thing to write especially for those who don't have much or any teaching experience.
 We often get e-mails from recent graduates who want to find a teaching job in Japan but don't have any concrete teaching experience.

 What you need to think about conceptually is what you have done to date that is transferable or is an important trait in writing a cover letter.
 In order to do this it is important to try to understand what it is that an ESL teacher actually does.

 So what are some of these character attributes that you need to apply in your cover letter if you don't have ESL experience?
-(We will list some of them with using different occupations to see how they can correlate).
+(We will list some of them with using different occupations to see how they can correlate.)
 Well there are many but some of the big ones are: